opensciencegrid/dosar/docs/Materials/03-FirstManagedJob.md

 # Submitting your first Condor job

-### Objective of this exercise
+### Objective
-The object of this exercise to have you run and understand your first Condor job, as well as run small sets of jobs in a parameter sweep.
+The objective of this exercise to have you run and understand your first Condor job, as well as run small sets of jobs in a parameter sweep.
 This is an important exercise because it is the basis for everything that follows.
 If there is _anything_ you don't understand in this exercise, _please ask_ before you continue on.

 Because this is an important foundation, please seriously consider doing the &ldquo;On Your Own&rdquo; section.